kareman/SwiftShell/SwiftShellTests/Scripts/README.md

 These scripts demonstrate how to do different tasks in SwiftShell.
 In the future they will also work as integration tests to make sure changes to SwiftShell are backwards compatible with older scripts.

-Run runtests.bash to run them all.
+runtests.bash compiles the framework with the Release configuration and uses it to run all the scripts in this folder.